imagineLife/big-site/content/k8s/in-depth/authn.md

 ```

 #### Edit The Kube-ApiServer Pod Definition File
 The Kube-ApiServer works with a pod def file at `/etc/kubernetes/manifests/kube-apiserver.yaml`.
+The Kube-apiserver is located at `/etc/kubernetes/manifests/kube-apiserver.yaml`.
+The Kube-apiserver is located at `/etc/kubernetes/manifests/kube-apiserver.yaml`.

 Add the command to the command list to include the user-auth csv created above:
 ```yaml
 apiVersion: v1
 kind: Pod